Center for Architectural Innovation and Building Science (CAIBS)

 - To develop sustainable energy solutions for existing and new buildings

-- To provide relevant workforce training for management/operation of buildings
+- To provide relevant workforce training for the management and operation of buildings

-- To expand the understanding of building components and systems and their relationships to energy consumption
+- To expand the understanding of building components and systems, and their relationship to energy consumption

-The research and education programs within CAIBS are guided by a desire to explore the fundamental behavior of the buildings we design, and how we might minimize their negative impact on the environment.
-We seek to understand the performance of a building on multiple levels, from specific components to the structure as a whole.
+The research and education programs within CAIBS are guided by a desire to explore the fundamental behavior of buildings, and how their negative impact on the environment can be minimized.
+CAIBS seeks to understand the performance of a building on multiple levels, from specific components to the structure as a whole.

-Part and parcel to this exploration is the need to disseminate what we learn to both building designers and building operators.
+Central to this exploration is the need to disseminate acquired insights both building designers and operators.
 Buildings account for 75 percent of the city’s energy use and greenhouse gas emissions, which contribute to climate change.

-The District has committed to reducing its energy use and carbon emissions by 50 percent by 2032.
-Providing relevant training and education to District resident and businesses in the areas of energy management and building science is a key tool in the effort to achieve the city’s sustainability goals while providing economic opportunity and workforce development.
+The District has committed to a 50 percent reduction of its energy use and carbon emissions by 2032.
+Providing relevant training and education to District residents and businesses in the areas of energy management and building science is a key step in the effort to achieve the city’s sustainability goals while providing economic opportunity and workforce development.

 Architectural innovation changes the nature of interactions between core components of structures while reinforcing the core design concepts.
-Through research of current components and systems, we can understand the processes that influence performance in many areas, including, but not limited to thermal, acoustic, structural, and durability.
+Through research of current components and systems, researchers can understand the processes that influence performance in many areas, including, but not limited to thermal interactions, acoustics, structure, and durability.